weekly-review

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Weekly maintenance and synthesis.
 Use once a week on a day the user chooses (Thursdays and Fridays both work well), or when they ask for a "weekly review", "pattern review", or "catch-up on the week".
-This is the pruning cadence that keeps MEMORY accurate.About this skill
+This is the pruning cadence that keeps MEMORY accurate.Key capabilities

 A weekly review does three things: prunes stale state, synthesises the week, and surfaces patterns the day-to-day doesn't catch.